of

 German Patent and Trademark Office for the registration of designs

-Here you will find a design information of the German Patent and Trademark Office, from which you can take essential information for a design application .
+Here you can find one Design information of German Patent and Trademark Office, from which you can obtain essential information for a Design registration can be found.

 European Union Intellectual Property Office (EUIPO)

-The EUIPO also provides information on the development of a European design, which you can access here .
+The EUIPO also provides information on the history of a European design, which you can here can retrieve.

-In order not to go beyond the scope here, we have not dealt with the other regions outside Germany at the moment.
-Also the further offices relevant in the DACH region (Germany, Austria, Switzerland) were not treated (like of course the Austrian Patent Office, the Swiss Patent Office, but also the US Patent Office, or further essential offices of countries, which have great relevance for German, Austrian or Swiss companies).
-(Note: The deadlines that have to be generated are of course available to us.
-If you need assistance here, please do not hesitate to contact us).
+To avoid going beyond the scope of this article, we have not covered other regions outside of Germany at this time.
+We have also not covered other relevant offices in the DACH region (Germany, Austria, and Switzerland) (such as the Austrian Patent Office, the Swiss Patent Office, but also the US Patent Office, or other important offices of countries that are of great relevance to German, Austrian, or Swiss companies).
+(Note: We are, of course, aware of the deadlines that need to be created.
+If you need assistance, please feel free to contact us.)

-Now we move on to the functional requirements for an IPMS in the recording and management of intellectual property rights:
+Now we continue with the functional requirements of an IPMS for the recording and management of intellectual property rights:

 3.1.2 Document management

-Document management should enable versioning of documents and management of change tracking.
-It should be possible to ensure that documents can be edited online, without having to download documents continuously to the PC or device being used for each edit.
-Depending on the extent of the focus on documents, further requirements should of course also include the possibility of classifying documents, providing them with properties (so-called tags or labels) and categorizing them.
+Document management should enable document versioning and change tracking.
+It should be possible to ensure online editing of documents without having to continuously download documents to the PC or device being used for each edit.
+Depending on the focus on documents, further requirements should also include the ability to classify documents, assign properties (so-called tags or labels), and categorize them.

-The software should provide functions for monitoring deadlines, payments, license agreements and other important IP events.
-It should send notifications and reminders to ensure that important deadlines are not missed.
-Integrate patent databases and trademark registers to automatically update IP data.
+The software should offer features for monitoring deadlines, payments, licensing agreements, and other important IP events.
+It should send notifications and reminders to ensure no important dates are missed.
+Integration with patent databases and trademark registries should be included to automatically update IP data.

 3.1.4 Reporting and analysis

-The software should provide extensive reporting and analytics capabilities to provide insights into the company's IP portfolios.
-It should provide customizable reports, charts and dashboards to track trends, costs and performance.
-Generate reports and analytics to evaluate IP portfolio performance.
-Assist in the development and implementation of an IP strategy.
+The software should offer comprehensive reporting and analytics capabilities to provide insights into the company's IP portfolios.
+It should provide customizable reports, charts, and dashboards to track trends, costs, and performance.
+It should generate reports and analytics to evaluate IP portfolio performance.
+It should support the development and implementation of an IP strategy.

 3.1.5 Collaboration and workflow

-The software should provide collaboration and workflow management features to facilitate collaboration between users.
-It should provide the ability to assign tasks, leave comments, and documents.
+The software should offer collaboration and workflow management features to facilitate collaboration between users.
+It should offer the ability to assign tasks, leave comments, and share documents.

 Non-functional requirements: